numberscope/frontscope/doc/onboarding.md

     to the latest version of nvm; it was current at the time of this writing, but you can always find the latest release on its [GitHub page](https://github.com/nvm-sh/nvm/releases).]
 Now either log out
-    and log back in for the nvm installtion to take effect, or instead just execute `. ~/.nvm/nvm.sh`.
+    and log back in for the nvm installation to take effect, or instead just execute `. ~/.nvm/nvm.sh`.
 Finally to install Node, choose the version of Node you want (latest was 23 at the time of this writing, but you can always look up the